Passive House Design for Energy Efficient Buildings

 - Thermal break windows with double or triple glazing - depending on climate Zone

 - Glazing allowing the exploitation of solar energy

 - Filtered circulating air

-Buildings that meet the Passive House standard use approximately 80% less energy than equivalent conventional buildings and provide superior air quality and comfort.
+Buildings that meet the Passive House standard use minimal energy and provide superior air quality and comfort.
 The ventilation system recovers residual energy from indoor air before pushing that out and uses it to condition the incoming air.
 Thanks to the quality insulation and efficient ventilation system, Passive House remains warm on cold days and comfortable and cool on warmer days.